 Assistant Professor of Psychology

-Lake Forest College, Department of Psychology, invites applications for a tenure-track Assistant Professor of Psychology to begin August 2021.
-We seek a candidate with a Ph.D. in clinical psychology from an APA- or PCSAS-accredited program, with demonstrated expertise and research interests in aspects of clinical psychology that directly relate to issues of diversity, equity, and inclusion.
-A strong candidate, for instance, might focus on issues of mental health disparities or on the psychological difficulties experienced by members of underrepresented and/or marginalized groups.
+The Lake Forest College Department of Psychology invites applications for a tenure-track Assistant Professor of Psychology to begin August 2023.
+We seek to hire a candidate who holds a Ph.D. in Social Psychology (or ABD status with Ph.D. completed by the start date) with teaching and research expertise in social cognition and social psychology, whose interests are in aspects of social-cognitive psychology that directly relate to issues of diversity, equity, and inclusion.

 Candidates should have broad training in psychology, demonstrated excellence in teaching at the undergraduate level, and evidence of scholarly productivity commensurate with experience.
-Applicants should expect to teach three undergraduate courses per semester, including Abnormal Psychology, Personality, and some combination of the following courses: Introduction to Psychological Science (lecture and/or lab), Research Methods & Statistics I & II (with lab), and courses in the candidate’s area of expertise.
-The Abnormal Psychology course draws students from and meets requirements for both the psychology and the neuroscience majors.
+Applicants should expect to teach three undergraduate courses per semester.
+Candidates should expect to teach some courses in their respective areas of expertise (e.g., Social Psychology; Cognitive Psychology; new offerings) and contribute to Research Methods and Statistics I & II, Introduction to Psychological Science Labs, and Senior Seminar.
 Classes are small (typically 15-30 students).